 While there is no single productivity hack that can turn team performance around, asynchronous communication is as close as it gets.
-It’s the driving force behind successful remote teams, helping people focus on important work and collaborate more thoughtfully.
-At its simplest, asynchronous communication is about letting people work on their own terms – which supports their wellbeing and produces their best results.
+It’s the driving force behind successful remote teams and remote-first culture, helping people focus on important work and collaborate more thoughtfully in the virtual workplace.
+At its simplest, asynchronous communication is about letting people work on their own terms—which supports their wellbeing and produces their best results.
 Here’s how it works and why it’s the secret ingredient to team productivity.

-Asynchronous communication exists in direct opposition to synchronous communication – which is any type of interaction that happens in real-time.
+Asynchronous communication is the direct opposite of synchronous communication, which is any type of interaction that happens in real-time.
 Synchronous communication is immediate: people respond to information at the same time that it is shared with them.
 So in-person meetings, phone calls, video conferences and instant messenger chat are all synchronous.

 While on the surface this type of interaction may seem inferior to face-to-face contact or phone calls, research actually suggests otherwise...